Four Truths Chan Retreat

 November 8 - 10, 2019

-The Buddha’s teachings in the Four Noble Truths invite us to examine the human condition of suffering.
-In this retreat, we reconnect with ourselves by cultivating clear awareness of the ways in which we experience suffering, from the most obvious forms to the subtler ones.
-With this awareness, we penetrate the mind to discover the entrenched mental habits that compel us to suffer.
-We see for ourselves that, through practice, we can be free from our unhelpful habits to touch the unperturbable peace and unconditional love within all of us.
+Over the course of the weekend, we’ll reconnect with ourselves by cultivating clear awareness of the ways in which we experience suffering, from the most obvious forms to the subtler ones.
+With this awareness, we can penetrate the mind to discover the entrenched mental habits that compel us to suffer.
+We can then see for ourselves that, through practice, we can be free from our unhelpful habits to touch the stable peace and unconditional love within all of us.

 Please don’t let financial issues prevent you from attending a program at the Monastery.
 If you can’t afford the program fee, there are options.

-Rebecca Li, a Dharma heir in the lineage of Chan Master Sheng Yen, started practicing meditation in 1995.
-She began her teacher’s training with Master Sheng Yen in 1999 to become a Dharma and meditation instructor.
-Later on, she trained with Simon Child to lead intensive retreats and received full Dharma transmission from him in 2016.
-Currently, she leads Chan retreats, teaches meditation and Dharma classes, and gives public lectures in North America and the U.K. Her talks and writings can be found at www.rebeccali.org.
-She is the founder and guiding teacher of Chan Dharma Community and a sociology professor at The College of New Jersey, where she also serves as faculty director of the Alan Dawley Center for the Study of Social Justice.
+Dr. Rebecca Li, a Dharma heir in the lineage of Chan Master Sheng Yen, is the founder and guiding teacher of Chan Dharma Community.
+She started practicing with Master Sheng Yen in the 1990s and served as his translator until his passing in 2009.
+She later trained with and received full Dharma transmission from one of his Dharma heirs, Dr. Simon Child, in 2016.
+Currently, she teaches meditation and Dharma classes, gives public lectures, and leads retreats in North America and the UK.
+Her talks and writings can be found at www.rebeccali.org.
+She is a sociology professor at The College of New Jersey, where she also serves as faculty director of the Alan Dawley Center for the Study of Social Justice.
+Her new book is Allow Joy into Our Hearts: Chan Practice in Uncertain Times.

 Learn more about Rebecca Li